adeel-ahmad-awan/KnapsackAlgorithmsR/README.md

 ### How the Functions work

 This package includes three functions to solve the knapsack problem.
 All the functions have 2 inputs: 1. "x" (A data frame with 2 columns which include w (weight)and v (value)) and "W" (the total capacity of the knapsack).
-All the functions return a list including the maximum value (A list which includes the total value of all the items and all the elements that are in the knapsack).
+All the functions return a list including the maximum value (A list that includes the total value of all the items and elements in the knapsack).

 #### Brute Force Algorithm
 This first function solves the knapsack problem by evaluating every possible combination of elements in the knapsack and calculating their weight.